Ibtenity/EnTrack/README.md

 I've added a pure CSS alternative for the play/pause button, but other pure CSS/offline solutions are still needed for the:
 * Audio icon (pure CSS)
 * Fullscreen icon (pure CSS)
+* Onscreen feedback for when primary/secondary subtitle track offset times are changed

 # Things to Modify
 Two play/pause button versions exist on the controls bar, pure CSS and FA icons.
 One of the two should be removed/hidden.